christianheinrichs/easyfglrxinstall/README.md

 Easy Ubuntu fglrx installation script

 What can this script do?
-This script was written to help people troubleshooting their fglrx installation faster.
+This script was written to help people troubleshoot their fglrx installation faster.
 So instead of manually entering all the commands found on the tutorial pages, this script does all the work for you.

 It let's you choose between 3 installation methods:
 - Downloading and installing fglrx via apt-get